 In this unit, you’ll learn the Newton–Raphson method for multivariate problems and quasi-Newton methods, such as Broyden’s method.
 The unit also further discusses the convergence of simple iterative schemes.

-This unit starts with minimising functions of one variable before moving on to multivariate problems – including unconstrained minimisation and constrained minimisation with equality and inequality constraints.
+This unit starts with minimising functions of one variable before moving on to multivariate problems, including both unconstrained minimisation and constrained minimisation with equality and inequality constraints.

 Unit 8: Differential equations

-This covers numerical differentiation and integration using Newton–Cotes formulae such as the trapezium and Simpson method.
-Initial value problems are solved using Euler and Runge–Kutta methods; boundary value and eigenvalue problems are solved using shooting methods.
+This covers numerical differentiation and integration using Newton–Cotes formulae, such as the trapezium and Simpson methods.
+Initial value problems are solved using Euler and Runge–Kutta methods, and boundary value and eigenvalue problems are solved using shooting methods.

 Unit 9: Random processes